dstambler17/react-360/docs/photos-and-videos.md

 ### Photo Layout Format

-For 360 image, React 360 currently support two different type of 360 photo layout encoding.
-React 360 will automatically detects the layout from the aspect-ratio of the image:
+For 360 image, React 360 currently supports two differents type of 360 photo layout encoding.
+React 360 will automatically detect the layout from the aspect-ratio of the image:

  - **Equirectangular**: Equirectangular photo uses equirectangular projection
  - **1x6 Cubic Format**: The 1x6 Cubic format is organized with 6 undistorted, perspective images on each direction in the order of `right, left, top, bottom, back, front` from top to bottom.